b-lukaszuk/python_luzne_zadanka/book1/ch07/README.md

 Hint:

 While you could load all of the English words from the words data set into a list, searching a list is slow if you use Python’s `in` operator.
 It is much faster to check if a key is present in a dictionary, or if a value is present in a set. [...]

+## My Notes

+I think I will use the dictionary that can be found in the file `/usr/share/dict/american-english`.
+Although I think I will not include the dictionary in the repo.
+Regarding the file for spellcheck I think I will create *.TXT quickly and include some semi-random words.
+I think I will require both the dictionary and the file to spellcheck as command line args during this program invocation.